Silver: Cafe Noir

 Carolina Sorn (kinda, mostly, sort of.)

-Here you can read a sample of a 'young-adult' novel written by a young adult for other young adults.
+Here you can read a 'young-adult' novel written by a young adult for other young adults.
 It's every bit as dreadful as it sounds with endless scenes of teenagers moaning about their bodies and other insipid nonsense.
-Read this free sample to see just exactly what we mean!
+Read this free novel to see just exactly what we mean!

 Silver: Cafe Noir

 Silver is a teenage student living in the capitol city of Tapor.
 Her father was an American and he left when she was very young.
 She’s always known that she was different from other people and she has built a secret second life that she hides from everyone that knows her.

 Can she keep her two lives separate, keeping her teachers, her friends and her family from discovering the truth?

 One wrong move and both lives might come crashing down around her and then, who knows what she might discover?